On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Results

+We turn now to the measures of the utility of area-based insurance.
+These measures are based on the simulated dataset, which contains 29 years of data for each field.
+We always use the 90\% coverage level for the area-based scheme, since this is the level overwhelmingly chosen in practice (see Figure~\ref{fig:Demand-for-insurance}).
+We first measure the raw cost of risk using the concept of \emph{risk premium}, which is simply the difference between the mean of the yields and the certainty equivalent.
+For a given aversion parameter, the higher this difference, the higher the cost of risk.
+We find that risk induces a welfare loss in yield metric of 7 [bu/acre] for corn and 0.6 [bu/acre] for soy, amounting to 4.3\% and 1.2\% in percentage compared to the mean.
+The higher cost of risk for corn is consistent with the higher variability noted above.

-We turn now to our two main measures of the utility of index insurance, the utility of index insurance versus no insurance, and the \emph{farm-equivalent risk coverage}.
-Figure~\ref{fig:Comparing-CE_vs_none} shows the density of the risk premium reduction.
-This indicates how the risk premium of no insurance is reduced with index insurance, a higher reduction meaning higher utility from index insurance.
+How effective is index insurance at reducing the risk premium?
+Figure~\ref{fig:Comparing-CE_vs_none} shows the density of the risk premium reduction, which indicates how the risk premium with no insurance is reduced with index insurance.
+A higher reduction means a higher utility from index insurance.
 We see clearly that index insurance provides more risk reduction for corn compared to soybeans.
 The average reduction for corn is 43\%, while that for soybeans is about 30\%.
-The proportion of fields for which the reduction is negative, i.e. utility from index insurance is actually lower than without insurance, is also lower for corn, at 2.2\% against 4.2\% for soybeans.
-The better results for corn seems to be in line with the findings from Figure~\ref{fig:basis_risk_density}, which showed that the basis risk was lower for corn.
+The proportion of fields for which the reduction is negative, i.e. whose utility from index insurance is actually lower than without insurance, is also lower for corn, at 2.2\% against 4.2\% for soybeans.
+The better results for corn are in line with the findings from Figure~\ref{fig:basis_risk_density} and Table~\ref{tab:sample-desk-stats} above, which showed that the basis risk was lower for corn.
+The small clustering of values around 0 for soybeans arises from the presence of a county where the county average was never much below 90\%.
+In this case, indemnities were so small that the utility and risk premiums with or without insurance are very close.